acrolinx/platform-api/README.md

 * implement your own integration,
 * or just want to know how the interaction between the Acrolinx Platform and its integrations works.

-Currently the Acrolinx Platform API is in a BETA state and not final.
-So things will change.
-However the main concepts will stay the same.

 In the [reference](#reference), you can find the documentation for all services and methods.

-## It's a Beta

-The Acrolinx Platform API is still evolving and not stable.
-We deploy the latest build daily.
-If something doesn't work, check the next day if it works again.

 ## Prerequisites